bellDataSc/Kotlin-Data-Pipeline/README.md

 ---

-## ❓ Why Kotlin?
+**Why Kotlin?**

-- ✅ Modern, concise, and safe syntax
+- Modern, concise, and safe syntax
-- 🔗 Fully interoperable with the JVM and Java ecosystem
+- Fully interoperable with the JVM and Java ecosystem
-- 🚀 Ideal for scalable pipelines and microservices
+- Ideal for scalable pipelines and microservices
-- 🧠 A unique portfolio differentiator in a Python-dominant field
+- A unique portfolio differentiator in a Python-dominant field

 ---